-At Mattins all is sung as on the feast of the Nativity of the LORD itself except for the lessons.
+At Mattins the invitatory is Christus natus est nobis, Venite adoremus and the Office hymn is Christe, Redemptor omnium,> The antiphons, not doubled, and psalms are as on the feast of the Nativity of the LORD.
 In the first nocturn the Incipit of the Epistle to the Romans is read.
-The first lesson is identical to that found in later editions (in the post-1914 Breviary Corinthians begins on the 29th December not the 30th).
+The first lesson is identical to that found in the later editions (in the post-1914 Breviary Romans begins on the 29th December not the 30th).
 The second lesson is longer and continues with about half of the verses from the modern third lesson, Nolo autem vos ignorare fratres (...) qui Romae estis, evangelizare.
 The third lesson begins Non enim erubesco... and continues until ...se esse sapientes, stulti facti sunt, i.e. until v.
 22. The responsories of the Octave are sung.
 In the second nocturn the lessons are from St. Leo on the Nativity.
-These are longer than those found in the post-Clement editions so the fourth and fifth lessons contain the text of the later fourth, fifth and sixth.
+These are longer than those found in the post-Clementine editions so the fourth and fifth lessons contain the text of the later fourth, fifth and sixth.
 The sixth lesson is absent from the later editions.
 In the third nocturn the homily is taken from St. Augustine's writings on the second chapter of St. Luke's Gospel.
 These are marginally longer than those found in the later editions.
 The Te Deum is sung.

 At Lauds the antiphons from the Nativity, Quem vidistis etc., are sung, without doubling, with psalms 92, 99, 62-66, Benedicite & 148-149-150.
 The chapter is proper to the Sunday and the Office hymn is A solis ortus cardine.
 The versicle is Verbum caro etc and its respond Et habitavit etc. The antiphon on the Benedictus and collect are proper to the Sunday.
 After the collect of the Sunday commemorations are sung of the Octave of the Nativity, the Octave of St. Stephen, the Octave of St. John and the Octave of the Holy Innocents.